Blood volume: Semi-automated system

 Blood volumes can also been measured in humans using the non-radioactive, carbon monoxide (CO) rebreathing technique.
-The Detalo Clinical, a product of Detalo Health, is a CE-marked medical device used by leading hospitals in Europe.
 With this technique, a small volume of pure CO gas is inhaled and rebreathed for a few minutes.
 During rebreathing, CO binds to hemoglobin present in red blood cells.
 Based on the increase in blood CO after the rebreathing period, the volume of blood can be determined through the dilution principle.
-The entire measurement takes less than 15 minutes and has a typical error of 1.5%.